Fast, effortless and 100% online.

 The mortgage interest restriction is a restriction on the tax relief that landlords can claim for their finance costs.

 In short, until the 2016/2017 tax year, you could claim all of the mortgage interest against your rental income tax.
 If you had an interest-only buy-to-let mortgage, this was obviously a great benefit!
 The mortgage interest restriction was introduced to make the system fairer, ensuring that landlords with higher incomes no longer received the most generous tax treatment.

-Since then, it has been gradually replaced with a 20% tax credit, and from 6th April 2020, you can only use this tax credit.
+Since then, it was gradually replaced with a 20% tax credit.
+From 6th April 2020, the tax credit became the only available relief.
 In other words, claiming mortgage interest is restricted to the basic rate of tax (20%).

 The mortgage interest restriction only affects you if you’re a higher rate taxpayer because you used to be able to get back 40% or more of your mortgage interest.
 If you have many properties, it might be worthwhile to run your rental business through a limited company, since you can still claim the interest in the old way.